arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 ## Smoothstep

 This example is made by [Dan Thompson](https://danthompsonsblog.blogspot.com/) in 2009 for smooth interpolation between two values.
 Smoothstep is a common formula used for many different applications such as Animation and Audio.
-This sketch includes a Serial Printout to help you visualise the formula.
+This sketch includes a Serial Printout to help you visualize the formula.
 Visit [danthompsonsblog.blogspot.com](https://danthompsonsblog.blogspot.com/2009/02/smoothstep-interpolation-with-arduino.html) for the full smoothstep tutorial as well as many others.
 For a comprehensive overview of interpolation as well as some great Tips and Tricks [visit this page](http://sol.gfxile.net/interpolation/).

 ![](assets/smoothstep.gif)